-The mathematics coach and department heads will assist in the implementation of the effective instructional practices and strategies.
-The coach will train teachers on data analysis to drive instruction and will participate in coaching cycles to ensure that effective lesson planning and teaching is occurring.
+The individuals listed above assist in the implementation of effective mathematical instructional practices and strategies.
+Furthermore, the instructional coach trains teachers on data analysis to drive instruction and participates in coaching cycles to ensure that effective lesson planning and teaching is occurring.

-Media Specialist - Marianne Heinze
+• Media Specialist - Marianne Heinze

-The media specialist will monitor the volume of the literature checked out by students and assist students with selecting appropriate leveled reading materials.
-The media specialist will also provide mini workshops for students that will help them with research projects, technology, and other useful media topics.
+The media specialist monitors the volume of the literature checked out by students and assists students with selecting appropriate leveled reading materials.
+The media specialist also provides mini workshops for students that help them with research projects, technology, and other useful media topics.

-- Program Specialist Jacqueline Carter - Special Education Department Head Daniel Perez - Student Services Department Head Yixsi Quintana - School Psychologist Dr. Maritere Franco
+- Program Specialist Albert Almunia - Special Education Department Head Daniel Perez - Student Services Department Head Ginette Torres - School Psychologist Dr. Maritere Franco

-The student services department head and the school psychologist will monitor, process, and collect data for students identified by the teacher as possibly in need of academic and/or behavioral intervention.
-After analyzing the data, if it is decided that the student is in need of academic and/or behavioral intervention and/or counseling, the counselors, special education department head and program specialist will coordinate and complete documentation for the Rtl process.
+The student services department head and the school psychologist monitor, process, and collect data for students identified by teachers as possibly in need of academic and/or behavioral intervention.
+After analyzing the data, if it is decided that the student is in need of academic and/or behavioral intervention and/or counseling, the counselors, special education department head and program specialist will coordinate and complete documentation for the Rtl process to ensure that the needs of the student are met.